 The WIFI-EH9500 wireless camera antenna consists of a

-pair of long range wireless antennas that transmits at 5Ghz to avoid interference from 2.4GHz devices.
+pair of long-range wireless antennas that transmits at 5Ghz to avoid interference from 2.4GHz devices.
 One antenna acts as the transmitter and the other acts as the receiver to create an outdoor wireless network bridge that can be used with IP security cameras create a wireless camera system.
+You can even transmit multiple IP cameras over a single wireless bridge.

 This wireless camera antenna is